 When you’re planning on cooking set meals every day, it helps if you can do some of the prep work ahead of time.
-Things like chopping veggies and freezing them, browning meat and freezing it and so on.
-Those things will really save you time when you go to cook your family a hot and delicious meal!
+Things like chopping veggies and freezing them, browning meat, and freezing it.
+Those things will save you time when you go to cook your family a hot and delicious meal!

 Do you meal plan for your family?
 How do you stick to it?

 Other Recipes To Check Out

 - Easy Dessert Recipes

 - Instant Pot Recipes for Beginners